alenkacz/gradle-marathon-deployer/README.md

         ... other marathon json properties
     }

 For this to work, when starting your JVM app, it must pass JAVA_OPTS environment variable to the JVM.
+JAVA_OPTS is handled automatically for you if you use [distribution plugin](https://docs.gradle.org/current/userguide/distribution_plugin.html).